-	Mummy turned her attention to Dad.
-"Antony," she said, and her tone confused Sherlock even further.
-She was smiling, but there was something... odd... about the way she was talking.
-She was quiet, but she sounded angry.
+"Antony," Mummy said, confusing Sherlock even further.
+She was smiling, but there was something... odd... about the way she spoke.
 "Would you care to explain what the hell just came out of our son's mouth?"

-"I'm not going to calm down, tell me what he's talking about!"
+"I'm not going to calm down; tell me what he's talking about!"
 She threw her fork onto her plate, where it landed with a sharp crack.
-Sherlock shrank back in his seat, frightened by all the sudden noise and fury.
+Sherlock shrank back in his seat, frightened.

 "You know he -"